 Therapeutic cloning is supported to a certain extent, as it can generate tissue and whole organs, which can be used to treat patients who otherwise cannot obtain transplants easily.
 Cloned cells and tissues can also be used to reduce the need for immunosuppressive drugs by replacing the weaker cells and tissues in humans.

-Secondly, reproductive cloning (creation of whole human being) can produce benefits to couples who are infertile and cannot reproduce.
+Secondly, reproductive cloning (the creation of a whole human being) can produce benefits for couples who are infertile and cannot reproduce.
 This technology will, thus, allow them to have children without undergoing complicated procedures of adoption.

 If the technology of human cloning is fully developed and used commercially, then cloned humans can be used in warfare.
 This will lead to a larger army and greater chances of victory, especially for a country with a relatively weaker, smaller, and inefficient army.
 Thus changing their position in global politics and power in the long term.

 An important advantage of reproductive cloning is the production of desired traits.
 Cloning the human race can produce beings with desired qualities and traits through various genetic compositions.
 These include, but are not limited to, functions such as stronger immunity, higher IQ, and longer lifespan.
 Such a population of cloned human beings can improve the lives of the entire human race.
-For instance they can be used as organ and blood donors by those with perfect genetic matches.
-On the other hand, those with higher IQ's can be used to help in advancements in sciences, technology, economics etc.

 Despite its possible benefits, there are various equally possible negative implications of cloning, as well as ethical issues.
-Firstly, according to research, reproductive cloning can make the cloned humans susceptible to various diseases, despite the possibility of producing specific, desired genetic compositions.
+Firstly, according to research, reproductive cloning can make cloned humans susceptible to various diseases, despite the possibility of producing specific, desired genetic compositions.
 This is because reproductive cloning may result in a lack of diversity among the cloned humans, making them vulnerable to similar diseases.
-Also, it is often our naturally occurring internal differences that often help researchers understand what conditions may and may not withstand certain illnesses aid them in developing resistance plans (medicine).
+Also, it is often our naturally occurring internal differences that often help researchers understand what conditions may and may not withstand certain illnesses and aid them in developing resistance plans (medicine).